A.J. Brown Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- This week Brown will face the NFL's 22nd-ranked pass defense (258.0 yards allowed per game).
+- The Dolphins have the NFL's 22nd-ranked pass defense this season, allowing 258.0 yards per game through the air.

-- With 20 passing TDs conceded this year, the Dolphins defense is ranked sixth in the NFL.
+- At 1.3 passing TDs conceded per game, the Dolphins defense is ranked sixth in the NFL.

 Recent Performances

-- Brown put together a 145-yard performance against the 49ers last week on 11 catches while being targeted 16 times and scoring one touchdown.
+- Against the 49ers last week, Brown was targeted 16 times and totaled 145 yards on 11 receptions while scoring one touchdown.

-- Brown has recorded 145 receiving yards (48.3 per game) and one touchdown, reeling in 11 passes on 16 targets over his last three games.
+- During his last three games, Brown has collected 145 yards on 11 catches with one touchdown, averaging 48.3 yards per game on 16 targets.

 Brown's Tennessee Teammates